 Oklahoma governor’s inauguration festivities exceed $2.4M

-A finance report shows the inaugural committee for Oklahoma's new Republican governor spent more than $2.4 million on inauguration festivities to launch his first term in office.
+The inaugural committee for Oklahoma's new Republican governor spent more than $2.4 million on inauguration festivities to launch his first term in office, a finance report revealed.

 Gov. Kevin Stitt took office in January to become Oklahoma's 28th governor.

-The Oklahoman reports the report filed Thursday indicates Stitt's inauguration celebrations cost was more than former Gov. Mary Fallin spent on both of her inauguration festivities combined, which was $2.36 million.
+The report filed Thursday indicates Stitt's inauguration celebrations cost was more than former Gov. Mary Fallin spent on both of her inauguration festivities combined, which was $2.36 million, The Oklahoman reported.

 Stitt's committee used all of the $2,471,900 that was raised from contributed funds and ticket sales, exhausting residual funds in his inaugural account.

+Donelle Harder, a spokeswoman for Stitt, said the events were "wildly successful" as people packed each one to see him.

+"The big difference was that the governor wanted to make sure that he was out engaging the communities in all aspects of the event," she said.
+"So, we had multiple events to celebrate the inauguration and worked to accommodate as many people as possible into our venues.
+We had a very grand inaugural, a very celebratory inaugural with the goal of making sure we connected with as many people as possible out in the state."

-Oklahoma tribes, major local businesses and oil companies contributed the most to Stitt's campaign, which was entirely funded by private donations.
+Oklahoma tribes, major local businesses and oil companies were the top contributors to Stitt's campaign, which was entirely funded by private donations.

-Stitt's spokeswoman says the inauguration costs exceeded previous celebrations because the events were "wildly successful."
+QuikTrip, a Tulsa-based convenience store chain, donated the most to Stitt's inaugural committee, giving $100,000, the report showed.

+The Chickasaw and Cherokee Nations respectively gave $75,000.
+Stitt is Oklahoma's first governor who is a registered member of the Cherokee Nation.

 Comments